Southern Baptist Leader Removed Over Remarks On Rape, Abuse Of Women

 The board said it voted to appoint Patterson as "President Emeritus with compensation, effective immediately, which he accepted."
 In his place, it appointed D. Jeffrey Bingham, dean of the school of theology at the Fort Worth-based seminary, as interim president.

-The decision to remove Patterson, 75, came after an open letter signed by more than 2,000 Southern Baptist women expressing shock over Patterson's statements and warning Southern Baptist Convention leaders not to allow "the biblical view of leadership to be misused in such a way that a leader with an unbiblical view of authority, womanhood, and sexuality be allowed to continue in leadership."
+The decision to remove Patterson, 75, came after an open letter signed by more than 2,000 Southern Baptist women expressed shock over Patterson's statements and warned Southern Baptist Convention leaders not to allow "the biblical view of leadership to be misused in such a way that a leader with an unbiblical view of authority, womanhood, and sexuality be allowed to continue in leadership."

 Days after the letter, Patterson issued "An Apology to God's People" saying he was sorry "to every woman who has been wounded by anything I have said that was inappropriate or that lacked clarity."